Education & Training

 Traineeship in Beekeeping

-Specialised beekeeping traineeships are available, as part of the nationally recognised Certificate III in Beekeeping course, to those working as a paid employee in a beekeeping business.
+Specialised beekeeping traineeships are available in some Australian States, as part of the nationally recognised Certificate III in Beekeeping course, to those working as a paid employee in a beekeeping business.
 A traineeship may attract Government financial assistance for both the employer and employee.

 Basic Beekeeping Skill Set